LightBurnSoftware/Documentation/Installation.md

 4. Open your terminal and `cd` to the directory you downloaded the file to.
 5. Run `bash ./LightBurn-Linux64-v*.run`
-6. It will not automatically install and great a program listing in your desktop environment.
+6. It will now automatically install and create a program listing in your desktop environment.

 #### `.7z` installer
 4. Extract the folder wherever you want Lightburn to exist